sixteenstudio/poker/README.md

 poker
 =====

-A PHP Poker application built using the Laravel framework to demonstrate the Socketier library
+A PHP-based Poker library capable of hand calculations, texas holdem game logic and more

+Documenation coming soon...